turgu1/esp32-gateway/README.md

 Here is the list of the configuration items:

 - **Message queue size**: The maximum number of messages queued in the gateway waiting to be sent to the MQTT server.
 - **Log Level**: Maximum log level used by the gateway to report various log information on the USB port.
+The ESP-IDF maximum log level may require to be adjusted according to this item.
+It can be found in menuconfig at the following location: `Component config > Log output > Maximum log verbosity`.
 - **Enable UDP packet reception**: When enabled, a task will wait for UDP packets for transmission to the MQTT broker.
 - **Enable ESP-NOW packet reception**: When enabled, a task will wait for ESP-NOW packets for transmission to the MQTT broker.